mijenner/MiJenner.FileUtils/README.md

 # MiJenner.FileUtils

-FileUtils is a cross-platform C# .NET class library offering for easy handling of files.
+FileUtils is a cross-platform C# .NET class library offering static methods for easy handling of files.

 * ```FolderExists(string)``` Method takes a string with folder name and determines if it already exists or not.